team11-softeng2/team11-PULSeBS/retrospectives/sprint_2.md

     - Improve the sonarcloud test coverage.

 - One thing you are proud of as a Team!!
-    - We managed to complete all committed stories, considering also that they were more story points-heavy.
+    - We managed to complete all committed stories, considering also that they were more story points-heavy than the previous sprint.